zbx-sadman/WSUS/README.md

 - _ComputerTargetsUnknown_          - Computers without update information.

 Virtual keys for _LastSynchronization_ object is:
 - _NotSyncInDays_                   - Now much days was not running Synchronization process.

+Virtual keys for _SynchronizationProcess_ object:
+- _Status_                          - Synchronization process status

 ###How to use standalone